oyounis19/NCF-Recommender-System/README.md

-# NCF Recommender System with PyTorch: A Deep Dive
+# NCF Recommender System with PyTorch

 Welcome to the NCF Recommender System with PyTorch!
 In this project, An end-to-end Recommender System using an adjusted version of Neural Collaborative Filtering (NCF) with PyTorch. the model is trained on the [MovieLens-1M](https://grouplens.org/datasets/movielens/1m/) dataset 🎥, served using FastAPI, hosted on Heroku 🚀.